By Rosa Mendoza

-Following on both sides of the net neutrality issue, a handful of congressional lawmakers are now attempting to reinstate Title II by using the Congressional Review Act.
+Following months of heated debate on both sides of the net neutrality issue, a handful of congressional lawmakers are now attempting to reinstate Title II by using the Congressional Review Act.
 The CRA gives Congress the ability to reverse federal rules by a simple majority and presidential signature if the action is initiated within 60 days.

 There are a few problems with the CRA process.
 For example, it does not allow for more than 10 hours of debate on the floor and cannot be filibustered.
 This scenario sets up a rushed process that cuts off any meaningful and thoughtful debate and bypasses any input from the public.
 Even considering the disagreement over the way to ensure a free and open internet, generally speaking, this is not a fair and open way to overturn federal rulings that were voted on and passed.

-Reinstatement of Title II by a CRA represents a worrisome return to old policies that can curb the investment necessary for bringing high-speed internet to more minority communities, which still lag in home broadband access and rely heavily on to get online.
+Reinstatement of Title II by a CRA represents a worrisome return to old policies that can curb the investment necessary for bringing high-speed internet to more minority communities, which still lag in home broadband access and rely heavily on mobile devices to get online.
 And minority communities are not alone; these same problems exist for millions of rural residents in regions that are facing significant challenges connecting.

 Title II is not the right mechanism to keep an open internet and to give high-speed access to underserved communities.
 Weeks after the Title II rules initially took effect, the FCC began receiving letters from small, rural internet providers pulling back from upgrades due to added legal costs.
 Places such as Chaparral, N.M., where more than 80 percent of the population is Latino, and Warner Robins, Ga., 45 percent Latino and African-American, were just some of the communities affected.

 Too many Americans still cannot reliably access the benefits of high-speed internet, such as online education and skills training services that can help them participate in a changing 21st century economy and workforce.
 They cannot use affordable and convenient telemedicine services that can improve the health of communities where doctors are few and far between.
 And outdated rules will not improve these situations.